nachiketa02/ATTENDXPERT-Geo-Attendance/README.md

 - It’s a part of the AttendXpert Suite, designed to deliver affordable, intelligent, and locally developed digital attendance solutions for schools, colleges, and organizations across India.

-# SCRENNSHOTS
+# PDF FILE
- Go through the Screesnshot folder
+ Go through PDF file name with "© AttendXpert-GeoAttendance.pdf" fro the visual of all the functionality and feature

  # Key Features